orbtl-ai/DebrisScan/README.md

 ## Advanced Documentation *(UNDER CONSTRUCTION!!)*

 ### View DebrisScan's Admin Dashboard (Optional)
-By default, DebrisScan will launch a Administrative Dashboard powered by Flower.
+By default, DebrisScan will launch an Administrative Dashboard powered by Flower.
 This allows the user to view/control various aspects of the app's backend job processing queue, results store, and the jobs themselves.
 This dashboard can be accessed on your local machine by navigating to the following URL: `http://localhost:5555/`.